sunniesnow/sunniesnow/help.md

 If a touch can potentially either a note or the pause button, then it will hit the note if this setting is `true`, otherwise it will hit the pause button.

+##### Function while pausing
+{:#second-pause}

+- **Setting id**: `second-pause`.
+- **Possible values**: `disabled`, `resume`, `toggle-ui`.

+This setting is used to set the function of the pause button when the game is already paused.
+When it is `disabled`,
+the pause button does nothing when the game is already paused.
+When it is `resume`,
+the game will resume when the pause button is hit when the game is already paused.
+When it is `toggle-ui`,
+the pause button will toggle the visibility of the pause UI (the three big buttons) when the game is already paused.
+This setting does **not** affect the function of the pause button when the level is finished.

 ### Control settings